 - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. [help] No - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . .; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help] None - c.
-Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Give general description, purpose, and approximate quantities if known. [help] No - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help]

+None - c.
+Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. [help] Building and parking lot water runoff into Water collection system to be dispersed into property - 2) Could waste materials enter ground or surface waters?
-If so, generally describe. [help] No - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe.
+If so, describe. [help] - Storm water will be generated from impermeable areas of the site.
+Runoff from all areas will be routed through a storm water treatment system as required by the governing jurisdiction. - 2) Could waste materials enter ground or surface waters?
+If so, generally describe. [help]